Until the Victim Becomes our Own: Themes

 Until the Victim Becomes Our Own explores the evolution of violence in a sequence of chapters each headed by a letter of the classical Latin alphabet.
 The prologue evokes the attack and barbaric murder committed by a mother chimpanzee (called M2) and her son against the cub of another mother (called M1), similar to the story of Passion and Pom recounted by primatologist Jane Goodall.
 The first chapter is an episode reminiscent of Cain's murder of Abel from the book of Genesis.

 Further episodes depict violence in its socially more advanced, institutionalized forms, presenting in two consecutive sections the practice of incarceration from two different vantage points: L focuses on an inmate as part of the prison's general population, and M is a take on SHU, the segregation housing unit—solitary confinement.
 Chapter N discusses, in essay-like form, Law as a technology that excises and cures animal instincts.
 The book's take on physical violence culminates in chapter S which presents in detail the industrial slaughter and handling of an animal in a contemporary slaughterhouse.
 Closing chapters focus on violence's self-effacement, in the form of cybernetic order (X) and psychiatric rehabilitation (Y).
-The book ends with an unnamed voice calling upon the protagonist of the last chapter (Z) to flee to an unchartered new world.
+The narrative concludes with an unnamed voice calling upon the protagonist of the last chapter (Z) to flee to an uncharted new world.
+The final section, A Notebook for the Victims, brings together fragments of myth, science, and history looping back into the preceding narrative, linking its archival materials to the work’s process of redaction and creation.

 Lyacos has given a series of interviews in Italian and American magazines discussing the various themes of the book, in particular violence and coercion in contemporary societies.
 In his interview in Doppiozero, the author uses the term "cybernetic messianism" to refer to a combination of cybernetic control and human-machine communication as a solution to the problem of violence.